jiangyi9/Monitor/README.md

-Questions for the next step:
+#### Questions for the next step:

-1. About deployment: Can I write a shell to help users automatically install dependencies, instead of using Docker?
+1. About deployment: use shell? use virtual environment?
+1. Do I need to control the arm?
+How does the arm move?
+1. create a new JSON?
+Or add the data to an existing JSON?
+1. removing tapes
+1. Identify the arm (stick something)
+1. Maybe I can also start writing the report.